Omer-443/IDS-Final-Project/README.md

 ### Smoking by Income:
 Trend of smoking on basis of different Income groups

-### Smoking by Income:
-Trend of smoking on basis of different Income groups

 ### Smoking by Smoking Type:
 Trend of smokers with respect to smoking type.